Skip Navigation

 Doi Inthanon

-A nice day trip from Chiang Mai, the highest mountain in Thailand is worth the visit.
-The mountain and its surrounding area are part of a National Park which spans an area of 48,240 ha with the summit at 2,565m above sea level.
+A nice day trip from Chiang Mai, Doi Inthanon, the highest mountain in Thailand is worth the visit.
+The mountain and its surrounding area are part of a National Park which spans an area of 48,240 hectares with the summit at 2,565 metres above sea level.
 The altitude means that the ecology and temperature are not what you would typically expect of tropical Thailand.
 The temperature can drop to single figures, and the ecology is more like that typically found in colder climes such as Europe.
 It is also famous for its variety of birds, making it a good destination for birdwatchers.
 The park has several walking trails which allow you to explore the beauty of its flora and fauna.

 Private transport is recommended to reach and explore the park.
 There are many impressive waterfalls to visit along the way such as Wachiratharn, Mae Ya and Mae Klang.
 Just before the summit another point of interest are the two royal pagodas which offer good views of the valley below.